 There's comfort and familiarity when on the home turf.
 Puppies that are friendly at home may turn aggressive when away from their yard.
 Some dogs turn on the aggression at the mere sight of ANY other dog, even a familiar pack mate when approached off their territory.

+It's not unusual for puppies to feel fearful and defensive and react with aggression with other dogs especially when walking on the leash off their own territory.
 All dogs feel protective of their own turf and may not welcome a strange dog trespassing in your yard.
 That territorial aggression increases as the puppy matures, and adolescent dogs may need to learn how to manage their protective instinct.

 Picking up and holding a small puppy in your arms often provokes bigger dogs to jump up to reach the little one.
 It's actually safer for you to keep the littler dog’s four feet on the floor.
 Dog trainers recommend teaching the dog-aggressive pet a new way to react by helping him associate the presence of the other dog with a benefit.
 Here's what you can do.